jakub-zwolakowski/scvs/TIS_README.md

 ### ptrobj_ex2

+TYPO

-TYPO! (there is a typo in the example - 'subrtact')
+There is a typo in the example - `subrtact` instead of `substract`.

-OK (no false positive), NOTE: there was a typo in the example! s/'subrtact'/'subtract'/g
+A corrected example, with `subrtact` changed to `substract`, was added.
+As expected, TrustInSoft does not detect any Undefined Behavior ins such case.

 ## resident